Find a Meeting Near You Phone icon 800-643-9618

 Though harm reduction can be beneficial, not everyone can improve their drinking behaviors sustainably with these methods.
 You may not be able to control or reduce your alcohol use using only harm reduction strategies.

-Get help if you continue to use more alcohol than you intend to in a single sitting, to spend significant time getting and using alcohol, or to feel strong physiological urges to use alcohol as these are symptoms of an alcohol use disorder (AUD).
-An alcohol rehab center can help you safely detox from alcohol, developing a treatment program for you that addresses the root causes of your alcohol misuse.11
+If you continue to use more alcohol than you intend, spend a significant amount of time thinking about, getting or using alcohol or feel strong physiological urges to use alcohol, there is help available.
+An alcohol rehab center can help you safely detox from alcohol and develop an individualized treatment plan for you that addresses the root causes of your alcohol use disorder.

-Call 800-948-8417 Question iconCalls are forwarded to these paid advertisers to speak to a treatment specialist about nearby alcohol rehab centers and get help choosing the best facility for yourself or a loved one.
+Call 800-948-8417 Question iconSponsored to speak to a treatment specialist about nearby alcohol rehab centers and get help choosing the best facility for yourself or a loved one.